Meet Wendy (China)

 - Small class sizes, individual support from instructors, and strong employer relationships means international students at Madison College gain valuable experience quickly.

-- New-student information sessions are offered in-person and online, and provide details about admission, enrollment, financial aid and other important topics.
+- Academic Information Sessions are offered in-person and online, and provide details about admission, enrollment, financial aid and other important topics.
 Some topics may not be relevant to students applying through the international admission process.

 - You can get personalized help from the Center for International Education to obtain a student visa.